GSA/digitalgov.gov/content/posts/2015-09-24-track-time-and-wages-with-labors-timesheet-app.md

 ---
+url: /2015/09/24/track-time-and-wages-with-labors-timesheet-app/
 date: 2015-09-24 10:00:37 -0400
-title: 'Track Time and Wages with Labor&amp;#8217;s Timesheet App'
+title: 'Track Time and Wages with Labor&#8217;s Timesheet App'
-summary: 'Believe it or not, even a couple years ago, I was using pen and paper to record and track the hours I worked.
+summary: Believe it or not, even a couple years ago, I was using pen and paper to record and track the hours I worked.
 It was definitely a chore, reconciling work hours with leave, overtime and any number of other entries, week after week.
-However, in these times of mobile apps for almost anything, several products'
+However, in these times of mobile apps for almost anything, several products
-authors: [nramprasad]
+authors:
+  - nramprasad
 categories:
   - Mobile
 tag: